UniversityOfHelsinkiCS/norppa-updater/README.md

 ## Synchronize Norppa code

 Norppa-updater uses the same Sequelize model definitions as acual Norppa.
-Use the script `./scripts/sync_code.sh` to copy Norppa model definitions to norppa-updater, assuming that the Norppa repository is in the directory `../palaute`.
+Use the script `npm run sync` to copy Norppa model definitions to norppa-updater, assuming that the Norppa repository is in the directory `../palaute`.